voorhessjohn/HW5/README.md

 ### Deadline: Monday, November 27 at 11:59 PM

+### IMPORTANT NOTES:

+* We will drop the "Part 1" of this assignment if it, on its own, is your lowest scoring assignment this semester.
+You *may not* drop the Part 2, although you may turn it in late for a deduction if you decide to do that.
+It's part of leading up to your final project. **The 600 points for Part 2 are required.**

+* We will use "Part 2" to approve your final project idea.
+If we do not approve, we will offer comments so you can come up with an idea that we think will be scoped well to be doable and fulfill all the requirements!

+* See below for more details.
+You will have some opportunities in class session(s) to work on Part 2 with your GSI and classmates' feedback.

 ## To Submit

 Fork and clone this repository.
 Make edits to it as appropriate (see below), add, commit, and push them to your fork.